 Lack of Cohesion Between Teams- Process controls are a very common feature put by management teams in organizations.
 It might be good on some parameters, but it hinders the customer database management process.
 How?
 Due to a lack of cohesion and synergy between teams like Business Intelligence and Data Warehousing.
 And the results you’ll get from such lack of synergy won’t be completely insightful and actionable.

-Security of Your Vital Data- Even if you have a good customer database management system in place, not securing it with apt cybersecurity and firewall is a big mistake.
+Security of Your Vital Data- Even if you have a good customer database management system in place, not securing it with apt cybersecurity assessment services and firewall is a big mistake.
 And you have to keep the security tight from the inside as well because 88% of data breaches happen due to negligence from employees only.
 Staggering, isn’t’ it?

 These mistakes I’ve talked about are a very common feature among organizations, big and small.
 So, I won’t be surprised if you and your company have made some of these mistakes in the past.
 Even if you’re making these mistakes, I’m sure you would work towards rectifying them now that you know about it.
 Because once you’re done rectifying, the next sections would help you set the right strategy to manage customer data in a prudent way.
 Are you ready for it?
 Let’s jump right into it.